OIII arc in Gemini

 Projection type: Stereographic Stereographic

-Exposure times (Sum of exposure times of all frames used to calculate the image):
+Exposure times (Sum of exposure times of all single exposures used to calculate the image):

 Hα: 80 h